AndypSheridan/battleships-1977/README.md

 ## **Credits**
 ​
+* The ANSI colour codes came from [this article](https://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html) on lihaoyi.com.

-* The idea to use the os library to clear the screen came from [this post](https://stackoverflow.com/questions/4810537/how-to-clear-the-screen-in-python) on Stack Overflow
+* The idea to use the os library to clear the screen came from [this post](https://stackoverflow.com/questions/4810537/how-to-clear-the-screen-in-python) on Stack Overflow.

-* The idea to use the time library to delay the execution of the problem came from [this article](https://www.digitalocean.com/community/tutorials/python-time-sleep) on the Digital Ocean website
+* The idea to use the time library to delay the execution of the problem came from [this article](https://www.digitalocean.com/community/tutorials/python-time-sleep) on the Digital Ocean website.

 * The code to use the re library came from [this article](https://stackoverflow.com/questions/60597167/using-regex-to-validate-user-input) on Stack Overflow.